 Follow the directions for Four Peaks Wilderness to the Lone Pine Saddle trail head.
 Follow the trail up the railroad ties on a good trail which wanders up towards the peaks for 2.5 miles or so.
 A trail continues to the base of the class 2 Hikers gully.
 Plan on at least 2.5 hours from central Phoenix to the base/start of the hiker's gully.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Brown's Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Brown's Peak:

 Featured Route For Brown's Peak

 The Ladybug 5.5 4b 13 IV+ 11 MS 4a Arizona

 : Central Arizona

 This route climbs the buttress to the right of the hiker's gully.
 The first pitch is okay and pretty short.
 The second pitch is great and the highlight of the climb.
 The third pitch is a little sketchy and not that much fun.
 Also, you should note that this route does not take you all the way to the summit of Brown's peak.
 When you get to the top of the Ladybug you then have to rap down to the hikers gully or to the southwest where you can scramble over to the gully.
 There is also much loose ...[more]
 Browse More Classics in Arizona

 BETA PHOTO: Heading toward chute after arriving on ridge

 Enjoying view from the summit of Browns Peak

 Amazing day on the summit of Browns Peak